txasw/42SSR/README.md

 ## 🛠 How to Use

-1. Open your project slot page on [projects.intra.42.fr](https://projects.intra.42.fr)
+1. Open your project page on [projects.intra.42.fr](https://projects.intra.42.fr)
 2. Click **Subscribe to defense** to open the slot calendar
 3. Open **DevTools → Console**
 4. Paste one of the scripts below